Alexander Vinokurov (businessman)

 October 1982 Moscow) is a Russian businessman.
-He is one of the main owners of the privately held investment company Marathon Group and largest shareholder of retailer Magnit.
+He is one of the main owners of the privately held investment company Marathon Group and the largest shareholder of retailer Magnit.
 Vinokurov was added to the EU Sanctions List on 9 March 2022 for providing a substantial source of revenue to the government of the Russian Federation during the Russo-Ukrainian War.

 Early life

-Sasha Vinokurov was born in Moscow on 12 October 1982 to Semyon Vinokurov.
+Sasha Vinokurov was born in Moscow on 12 October 1982.

 Education

 In 2004, Vinokurov graduated with honours from the faculty of economics of the University of Cambridge.
 He received a BA in economics.
 During the period of his studies, he established a student organisation, and was elected its president.

 Business

 In 2001, he interned at the Troika Dialog, which was under the control of Andrey Borodin with a large stake owned by Ruben Vardanyan who recommended to Vinokurov to gain employment at Morgan Stanley.

 In 2004, Vinokurov joined the investment banking division of Morgan Stanley (London).

 In 2006, he returned to Russia as vice-president of TPG Capital (the world's largest private equity investment firm, with $100 billion in assets under its management), co-founding the company's Russian office.
-He was involved in acquisitions of a number of major assets, including shares in VTB upon the state bank's privatisation, stakes in the Moscow office centres White Square and White Gardens, Ontex S.A. (a Belgian manufacturer of personal hygiene products with Russian production facilities), Strauss Coffee and the Lenta hypermarket chain.
+He was involved in the acquisitions of a number of major assets, including shares in VTB upon the state bank's privatisation, stakes in the Moscow office centres White Square and White Gardens, the Hans Van Bylen associated Ontex S.A. (a Belgian manufacturer of personal hygiene products with Russian production facilities), Strauss Coffee and the Lenta hypermarket chain.

 In 2011, Vinokurov became president of Summa Group, a diversified private holding company, which has significant investments in port and rail logistics, engineering, construction, telecommunications, oil and gas, oil trading and agriculture.
 Major deals concluded during his tenure included the acquisition of a 71% stake in Fesco from Sergey Generalov's Industrial Investors and the purchase of a 50% stake in United Grain Company from the state.

 In 2014, he became CEO of A1, the investment arm of Alfa Group, which he left in May 2017.
 Major transactions by A1 during Vinokurov's time there included the sale of Formula Kino, Russia's second-largest cinema chain, to structures controlled by Alexander Mamut (RUB 6.75–7.65 billion)); acquisition of a stake in Polyplastic (one of Russia's largest manufacturers of plastic pipes), and others.